 - Practitioner Faculty: Learn from a faculty of industry practitioners and executive officials from across the health care field.

 GW’s online Master of Science in Health Sciences (MSHS) in Health Care Quality program consists of 36 credit hours and can be completed in two years.
 The graduate certificate program consists of 18 credit hours and can be completed in 18 months.

-School Accreditation Statement
+School Accreditation & Licensing

-Middle States Commission on Higher Education
+Middle States Commission on Higher Education (MSCHE)